- Home

 What are the warning signs of high cholesterol?

-Typically, there aren’t any warning signs or symptoms of high cholesterol, which is why it’s important to get checked regularly and take precautions early.
-For those with a family history of high cholesterol, this is particularly important, as you may have a higher risk of developing it.
+Typically, there are no warning signs or symptoms of high cholesterol, which is why it’s important to get checked regularly and take precautions early.
+For those with a family history of high cholesterol, this is particularly important, as you may have an increased risk of developing it.

 In some cases, high cholesterol can lead to heart disease and cause symptoms including chest pain (angina), shortness of breath, feeling faint, and extreme fatigue.
-While everyone presents symptoms differently, if you’re experiencing any of the above, it’s important to see your doctor straight away.
+While everyone presents symptoms differently, if you’re experiencing any of the above, it’s important to seek medical help straight away.

 How can I get my cholesterol levels checked?

-It’s recommended that all adults have a cholesterol test every five years, regardless of their age or health status.
+Experts generally recommend that most healthy adults have a cholesterol test every five years, regardless of age or health status.

-Other tests can also be performed alongside a cholesterol test for a broader picture of your heart health and to help determine your risk of health issues.
-This includes a blood pressure test and BMI test.
-Combined, the results will reveal whether lifestyle changes alone are enough to lower your cholesterol or whether you need treatment.
+Other tests can also be performed alongside a cholesterol test to provide a more in-depth picture of your heart health and determine your risk of certain health issues.
+This includes a blood pressure test and a BMI test.
+Combined, the results will reveal whether lifestyle changes alone are enough to lower your cholesterol to healthy levels or whether you need treatment.

 You can get your cholesterol tested at your local GP clinic or health centre, as well as at some gyms and leisure centres.
-Cholesterol tests should be offered to everyone aged 40-74 as part of your regular NHS health check.
+Cholesterol tests should be offered to everyone aged 40-74 as part of their regular NHS health check every five years (it’s worth speaking to your GP if you think you should have received an invitation but haven’t).

 What is a healthy cholesterol level?

 In the UK, cholesterol levels are measured in millimoles per litre (mmol/L).
-It’s important to ask your doctor or nurse what your healthy range is as this can vary from person to person.
+It’s important to ask your doctor or nurse about your healthy range, as this can vary from person to person.

 Below is a general guide to healthy cholesterol levels, as advised by Heart UK…

-There are certain factors that can increase cholesterol levels.
-This includes unhealthy lifestyle habits such as eating a diet high in saturated fat, being inactive, smoking, stress, and weight gain (especially around your midsection).
+According to the World Heart Foundation, certain factors can increase cholesterol levels.
+This includes unhealthy lifestyle habits such as diets high in saturated fat, a lack of physical activity, smoking, stress, and weight gain (especially around your midsection).

-However, there are also several factors which can’t be controlled.
+However, several factors are uncontrollable.
 For example, high LDL cholesterol levels can sometimes be inherited.
-This genetic condition is known as familial hypercholesterolemia (FH) and it affects a person’s ability to get rid of LDL cholesterol.
-For tips and advice on how to manage FH, have a read of this article from the Family Heart Foundation.
+This genetic condition is known as familial hypercholesterolemia (FH) and it affects a person’s ability to reduce LDL cholesterol.
+For tips and advice on how to manage FH, have a read of this guidance from the British Heart Foundation.

-Other factors that can affect cholesterol levels include age, gender, ethnic background, and conditions like kidney or liver disease and an underactive thyroid.
+Other factors that may affect cholesterol levels include age, gender, ethnic background, and conditions like kidney or liver disease and an underactive thyroid.

 5 tips to help lower cholesterol